apppackio/apppack-docs/src/setup.md

-# Account Setup
+# Initial Setup

 ## Prerequisites

 1. **The `apppack` CLI** (see [install](install.md))
 2. **An AWS account with [Credentials](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/credentials.html)** for an admin user or role.
 3. **A [Ruote53 Hosted Zone](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/CreatingHostedZone.html) setup in your AWS account** for a domain you'll use to route traffic to your applications.
 This can either be a top-level domain like `example.com` or a subdomain like `apppack.example.com`.
 If wish to use a subdomain and the top-level domain is hosted elsewhere, see [these instructions](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/CreatingNewSubdomain.html).
-Make note of the Hosted Zone ID as you'll need it below.
+If your using a registrar other than Route53, make sure your nameservers are setup for the Hosted Zone there.
 4. **A free Docker Hub account and access token** (generated at [https://hub.docker.com/settings/security](https://hub.docker.com/settings/security)).
 This is required to avoid the [anonymous IP rate limits](https://docs.docker.com/docker-hub/download-rate-limit/) for pulling base images.
 5. _[Optional]_ Add our [GitHub Application](https://github.com/apps/apppack-io) to your repo or organization to integrate deployment information.